CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 For the list of firewall rules that should be added to your Azure Firewall, see [Configure firewall](/deployment/infra-how-tos/configure-firewall).

-**Important!** If the rules have not been added, then the installation will fail.
+**Important!** If the rules have not been added, the installation will fail.

 # Configure network settings